aerni/statamic-translator/README.md

 ![Statamic](https://img.shields.io/badge/statamic-2.10-blue.svg?style=flat-square)

 # Statamic Translator
-Translator provides a simple and intuitive way to translate your content.
-Translate your content with the click of a button.
+Translator provides a simple and intuitive way to translate your content with the click of a button.
 It's as simple as it gets!

 ## Documentation
 [Read the documentation](https://statamic.com/marketplace/addons/translator/docs) to learn how to use this addon.